 Ritchie Center, Suite 3N

-Counseling - provides individual or couples counseling; typically up to 10 sessions for academic year for students and up to 6 sessions per academic year for staff and faculty; .
+Counseling - provides individual or couples counseling; typically up to 10 sessions per academic year for students and up to 6 sessions per academic year for staff and faculty; .

-CAPE can assist with connecting individuals with a counselor who specializes in their presenting concern; CAPE also can assist in clarifying what the cost will be for the individual given her/his insurance coverage.
+CAPE can assist with connecting individuals with a counselor who specializes in their presenting concern; CAPE also can assist in clarifying what the cost will be for individuals given their insurance coverage.

 If finances are a barrier to services, CAPE can assist with advocating for a possible fee reduction.